 You have the right to cancel your pre-enrolment contract with the university without providing any reason, within a ‘cooling off’ period of 14 days after you accept our offer.

-In line with the requirements of the Office for Students, the University’s Student Protection Policy outlines the measures in place within the University to protect the interests of students and prospective students.
+In line with the requirements of the Office for Students, the University’s Student Protection Plan outlines the measures in place within the University to protect the interests of students and prospective students.

 We hope that you are happy with your UCLan experience; if not please get in touch.
 Your complaint will be directed to the appropriate department and if it is not resolved to your satisfaction we will invite you to submit a formal complaint.